Fall in love with Bruce County at local farmers markets

 Hi-Berry Farm, Port Elgin

-- Open 7 days a week, May to October
+- Open 7 days a week, 10 am to 5pm, May to October

 - 5639 Hwy 21 RR 2, Port Elgin, ON